Get-Your/Get-Your/README.md

 ## File Store Setup Description
 See [Azure file store selection docs](https://docs.microsoft.com/en-us/azure/storage/files/storage-how-to-create-file-share?tabs=azure-portal) for reference.

 Blob Storage is used for storage of user files from Django.
-The app uses `azure-blob-storage` for the connection; see `dev.env.template` and `secrets_dev.json.template` for the necessary variables to make the connection.
+The app uses `azure-blob-storage` for the connection; see `/ref/env_vars/.dev.deploy.template` and `/ref/env_vars/secrets.dev.toml.template` for the necessary variables to make the connection.

 # Azure Database Backend